 “Tod, I viewed the Habbaniya film this evening and found it incredibly fascinating.
 The information is amazing and I learned an awful lot”.
 “The incidents that the Iraqi RAF stations were involved in was a revelation to me and the whole thing interested me immensely”.
 David Rose RAF LUQA (Malta) REMEMBERED and RAF MASIRAH (Oman) REMEMBERED.

-The first documentary ‘OUTPOSTS OF EMPIRE, RAF MALTA’ released earlier this year is still available, this 90 minute programme tells the story; through interviews, commentary, archive film and photographs, of the RAF on Malta from its humble beginnings at Royal Naval Air Station at Kalafrana in 1917, to its final days at RAF Luqa in 1979.
+‘OUTPOSTS OF EMPIRE, RAF MALTA’ is a 90 minute programme that tells the story; through interviews, commentary, archive film and photographs, of the RAF on Malta from its humble beginnings at Royal Naval Air Station at Kalafrana in 1917, to its final days at RAF Luqa in 1979.

 Royal Air Force News 19 May 2017: “Many with an association with the Royal Air Force will be interested in viewing RAF Malta the first of a collection of DVD’s in the Outposts of Empire Series”.
 “RAF Malta begins by telling viewers the strategic importance of the tiny rock in the Mediterranean.
 The story of the RAF in Malta is then told by those who know it best, those airmen and women who were there – as well as through archive film footage”.

 RAF LUQA (Malta) REMEMBERED: raf-luqa.weebly.com

 RAF Habbaniya Association: www.habbaniya.org